 To hackers and cybercriminals, law firms represent high-value targets.
 Trade secrets, intellectual property, merger and acquisition details, personal information, and other privileged data are all examples of valuable information cybercriminals would love to get their hands on.
+Consequently, data security and cybersecurity best practices for law firms should be top of mind for all law firms.

-To help answer this question, we have compiled a list of security best practices—provided in part by a panel of experts during our latest Innovate Legal Online Meetup: The Importance of Cyber Security in our “New Normal”.
+To help answer this question, we have compiled a list of security best practices—provided in part by a panel of experts during our Innovate Legal Online Meetup: The Importance of Cyber Security in our “New Normal”.
 We’ll also touch on your legal and ethical obligations, review the benefits of leveraging cloud-based legal technology, and provide some additional resources you can use to enhance security at your firm.

 Legal and Ethical Obligations